API Documentation

 ]

-POST /api/getrecords/TEST-TABLE
+POST /api/getrecords/TEST_TABLE

 Add new records